-How to Plan an Optimized Truck Tour
+How to Plan an Optimised Truck Route: Step-by-Step Guide

 Table of Contents

-- What Is an Optimized Truck Tour?
+- What Is an Optimised Truck Route?

 - How to Use the Map and Stop Tools for Smart Planning